Pagure/pagure/doc/configuration.rst

 SHORT_LENGTH
 ~~~~~~~~~~~~

-This configuration key allows to configure the length of the commit ids or
+This configuration key allows one to configure the length of the commit ids or
 file hex displayed in the user interface.

 Defaults to: ``6``.